NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 7 min Read

-How To Fix The No Customer/Vendor Line On NetSuite Aging Reports
+How To Fix The No Customer Line On NetSuite Aging Reports

 Introduction

-The NetSuite aging reports provide insights into the outstanding balances of your customers and vendors.
-However, it can be confusing when a "No Customer" or “No Vendor” line appears at the beginning of the report.
-This issue occurs when journal entries impact an Accounts Receivable or Accounts Payable account type without a proper entity associated with them.
-This often occurs when companies incorrectly migrate their historical data from QuickBooks during a NetSuite implementation.
+The NetSuite aging reports provide insights into your customers' outstanding balances.
+However, it can be confusing when a "No Customer" line appears at the beginning of the report.
+This issue occurs when journal entries impact an Accounts Receivable account type without a proper entity associated with them.
+This often occurs when companies migrate historical data from QuickBooks incorrectly during a NetSuite implementation.
 This article will dive into how this happens and how to fix it.

 This article will only talk through the accounts receivable side of these transactions.
 However, these steps can be applied to accounts payable transactions as well.